Say what?! There’s lead in my lipstick?!

 Here’s the truth about lead in lipstick:

 If you wanna fight the enemy, you must first get to know it.
-So, what the heck is lead?
+So, what is lead?

 Lead is a greyish blue heavy metal that occurs naturally in the earth.
 Here’s the catch: whoever created the earth didn’t tuck away lead in a box under the oceans or in a volcano’s crater.
 Nope, they sprinkled it all over the earth.
 It’s in the soil.
 In the water.
 In the air, even.

 In other words, lead is present almost everywhere.
-Through the food chain, it finds its way even on our plates.
-We are exposed to it every single day and there’s nothing we can do about it.
+Through the food chain, it finds its way even on your plates.
+You’re exposed to it every single day and there’s nothing you can do about it.

-There’s a silver lining: lead is present inn water, food and cosmetics only in trace amounts that don’t pose a threat to human health.
+There’s a silver lining: lead is present in water, food and cosmetics only in trace amounts that don’t pose a threat to human health.

 Remember: it’s the dose that makes the poison.
 Your body knows it’s gonna have to deal with lead and, in small doses, it can quickly neutralise it.
 It’s when you are exposed to more lead than your body can dispose of that you get cancer.